Ajit-Kumar/Deep-Learning/README.md

 ❖ To Keep the track of the output of each block as I feed these high-resolution feature maps to the decoder.

+Decoder

+❖ The decoder function gets three inputs - input tensor, concatenated tensor and the feature channel.
+❖ Then a 2D convolution transpose layer in 1st block of decoder is applied with stride = (2, 2) to perform up-sampling at the very first layer.
+Which means the input image gets doubled after the very first block.
+❖ The second block in the decoder concatenates the output of the encoder to decoder.
+❖ Then 3rd and 4th block of decoder have a liner stack of convolution layer followed by relu activation and dropout layer of 20%.

+Final Convolutional layer

+❖ Performs a 1x1 convolution along the channels for each individual pixel - outputs a Final segmentation mask.